Cap0n3/syncMyFolder/README.md

 Set-ExecutionPolicy RemoteSigned
 ```

-To sync in mirror `Folder1` with `Folder2` simply do :
+For example, to mirror `Folder1` (source) in `Folder2` (target) simply do :

 ```console
 .\syncMyFolder.ps1 C:\Users\Kim\Folder1 C:\Users\Kim\Folder2
 ```

+### Exclusion list

-To sync in mirror Folder1 (source) but exclude from sync some files/folder from source or target :
+Now, to sync in mirror Folder1 (source) but exclude from sync some files/folder from source or target simply include exclusion file after the option `-f` :

 ```console
 .\syncMyFolder.ps1 C:\Users\Kim\Folder1 C:\Users\Kim\Folder2 -f myExclusions.txt
 ```

-### Exclusion list

-`myExclusions.txt` file (can be named differently) will contain files or folders that should be excluded from sync.
+`myExclusions.txt` file (name and extension is up to you) will contain files or folders that should be excluded from sync.
 It works for source or target folder.

 Each entry should have this syntax :